kyma-project/community/capabilities/logging-tracing-monitoring.md

 Ensuring that Kyma components create application logs. metrics, and trace data in a consistent way and on a sufficient detail level is not in scope of this capability.

  ## Vision
 In a cloud-native microservice architecture, a user request often flows through dozens of different microservices.
 Tools such as logging and monitoring provide insights on the health and state of a particular component.
 Based on the results, you can act proactively and reactively to keep or recover the health of a component.
-Tracing enriches observability by distinguishing transaction traces across the different components.
+Tracing enriches observability by identifying transaction traces across the different components.

 To support application observability and follow the batteries included philosophy, Kyma would provide lightweight and cloud-native solutions for logging, tracing and monitoring.
 Such solutions enable developers and operators to easily query all application health data across the different workloads in development and production environments.